What to eat in Udaipur? Where to find the best Laal Maas in Udaipur?

 Udaipur, a stunning city that exudes heritage, culture & royalty, is not only home to amazing palaces, buzzing streets, beautiful lakes, but is also a foodie’s dream.
 Nestled on the southern side of Rajasthan, Udaipur is known for its royal hospitality & cuisine.
 During our trip to Udaipur last month for our first wedding anniversary, we stumbled upon many such amazing restaurants across the city.
-We spent 4 nights & 5 days in pursuit of the ultimate Udaipur Food Trail and I must tell you that we were not disappointed during a single meal.
+We spent 4 nights & 5 days in pursuit of finding some of the best restaurants in Udaipur and I must tell you that we were not disappointed during a single meal.

 Most travelers in Udaipur opt for bed and breakfast option as not too many restaurants open up early in the morning.
 After breakfast, everyone usually heads out to explore the city.
 There are some great restaurants in the old city for lunch and dinner.
-Here we mention some of the best restaurants in Udaipur to eat the most authentic Rajasthani dishes and other cuisines.
+If you’ve been wondering where to eat in Udaipur, here are some of the best restaurants in Udaipur to eat the most authentic local dishes and other cuisines.